-Barnard aims to build the nation's first "Circular Campus."
-Alongside the department of Diversity, Equity and Inclusion, and Access Barnard, we are building a holistic approach based on circular economy principles, designed to reduce waste, emissions, and costs, transform consumption patterns on campus, and increase access affordability for our students.
+Barnard is building a "Circular Campus."
+Alongside the department of Diversity, Equity and Inclusion, and Access Barnard, we are building a holistic framework based on circular economy principles, designed to reduce waste, emissions, and costs, transform consumption patterns on campus, and increase access affordability for our students.

 Barnard has been selected to partner with and receive support from BLOXHUB, a Danish hub for sustainable urbanization, in developing this regenerative model.